pakshuang/ai-chat-survey/docs/tech-report.md

 We have written a skeleton for this future extension.
 In particular, we have provided a working [finetuning script](https://github.com/pakshuang/ai-chat-survey/blob/main/scripts/finetuning/GPTQLoRA-script.py) for GPTQ-quantised LLMs using a GPU, as well as a dockerised container that has access to a GPU and can load a localised LLM.
 We have also written a document for users to use the finetuning scripts and running the docker container.
 Please refer to [localisation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/localisation.md).

-The LLM scene is constantly evolving.
-On April 18, 2024, Meta released llama-3, a very capable open-source LLM.
-Llama-3 comes in two sizes, 70b and 8b.
-The 8b model is the most capable open-source model for its weight class, to date.
-To speak of its impressiveness, as of 24 April 2024, it is currently (ranked 14 in the Overall category on the Chatbot Arena)[https://chat.lmsys.org/?leaderboard], a leaderboard where human evaluators rate the effectiveness of LLMs against one another.
-The 8-billion parameter model performs much above its weight class and ranks alongside Mistral-Medium (rank 14), Gemini 1.0 Pro (Dev API) (rank 21), both of which are much larger closed-source models.
-GPT-3.5-Turbo-0613 is ranked 25.

-The 70-billion parameter version is also very impressive.
-As of 24 April 2024, it has a rank of 6 in the Overall category, above two snapshots of GPT-4 (GPT-4-0314: rank 9, GPT-4-0613: rank 12) and Claude 3 Sonnet (rank 7).

-Such improvements are certain to keep coming, and it would be a good idea to keep on the lookout for upcoming models.
-A good place to source for good models would be:
+The landscape of LLMs is rapidly evolving.
+On April 18, 2024, Meta released a new open-source LLM named Llama-3, available in two configurations: a 70 billion parameter version and an 8 billion parameter version.

+#### Llama-3 (8b model) Highlights:
+- As of April 24, 2024, the **8 billion parameter model** is **ranked 14th** in the Overall category on [Chatbot Arena](https://chat.lmsys.org/?leaderboard), a platform where human evaluators compare the effectiveness of different LLMs.
+- Notably, it performs comparably to much larger, closed-source models such as **Mistral-Medium** and **Gemini 1.0 Pro (Dev API)**, which are ranked 14th and 21st, respectively.
+- **GPT-3.5-Turbo-0613** is ranked 25th, highlighting the impressive capability of the 8b model relative to its size.

+#### Llama-3 (70b model) Highlights:
+- The **70 billion parameter model** ranks **6th** in the Overall category as of the same date.
+- It outperforms several iterations of GPT-4 (**GPT-4-0314: 9th rank**, **GPT-4-0613: 12th rank**) and **Claude 3 Sonnet**, which is ranked 7th.

+These developments underscore the rapid advancements in the field of LLMs.
+It's advisable to stay updated on upcoming models, which can be sourced from reliable platforms like Chatbot Arena.

 (Chatbot Arena)[https://chat.lmsys.org/?leaderboard] - A site where human evaluators rate the effectiveness of LLMs in general or specific tasks like coding

 (Open LLM leaderboard)[https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard] - A site where LLMs are rated on a variety of benchmarks like TruthfulQA (A dataset that evaluates on mitigating falsehoods).